BZIvanov/Learning-CSharp/README.md

 - we can not use key words as variable names.
 For example *int* keyword, but if we really need that we can use int as variable name by prefixing it with *@* so it will be **@int**

+- unit testing - to create unit testing right-click your project > Add > New Project > NUnit Test Project(.Net Core) and click Next

 ### namespace

 - namespace - it is collection of classes and we can have multiple namespaces.